gobbyo/IoT/docs/tutorial-cloudtodevicemsg.md

 - Completed the tutorial to [Configure your Windows Machine](tutorial-configure.md)
 - Completed the tutorial to [Create a Symmetric Key Device](tutorial-symmetrickeydevice.md)

-## Create a message listener for your device
+## Create a Message Listener for your Simulated Device

 See the [Azure IoT device library](https://learn.microsoft.com/en-us/python/api/azure-iot-device/azure.iot.device?view=azure-python)